asFarr/iPP_GeneticAlgoRats/README.md

-# Genetic Algorithm Practice: Breeding Rats v0.2 - by asFarr
+# Genetic Algorithm: Breeding Rats v0.2 - by asFarr

 Project is based on a chapter from Impractical Python Projects by: Lee Vaughan